stanathong/cbits/README.md

 cbits
 =====

-A helper class to check/set on a defined DWORD struct in which images on an image sequence a (ground) point exists.
+A C++ helper class to check/set on a defined DWORD struct in which images on an image sequence a (ground) point exists.